appunite/Loudius/README.md

 2. `$ echo 'export CLIENT_SECRET=you know what' >> ~/.zshenv`
 3. `$ echo $CLIENT_SECRET`
 4. Restart your computer.

+## Mega linter failing

+This is a place when I wont tu fajl cspell linter.
+Please fajl and szow errur.

 ## 🧑🏻‍🎓 Contributing